sindresorhus/sindresorhus.github.com/data/apps/velja.md

 #### Custom URL scheme

-You can open a URL using Velja from any tool that support opening a URL.
-This includes, a website, Bash, Node.js, Python, Swift, etc.
+You can open a URL using Velja from any tool that supports opening a URL.
+This includes a website, Bash, Node.js, Python, Swift, etc.

 For example, in your terminal: